Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Introduction

 With advancements in data collection technology, multivariate functional data/functional time series are emerging in a wide range of scientific and economic applications.
 Examples include different types of brain imaging data in neuroscience, intraday return trajectories for a collection of stocks, age-specific mortality rates across different countries, and daily energy consumption curves from thousands of households, among others.
 Such data can be represented as $\by_t(\cdot)=\{y_{t1}(\cdot), \dots, y_{tp}(\cdot)\}^\T$ defined on a compact interval $\cU,$ with the marginal- and cross-covariance operators induced from the associated kernel functions.
 These operators together form the operator-valued covariance matrix, which is also referred to as the following covariance matrix function for notational simplicity:

 and we observe stationary $\by_t(\cdot)$ for $t=1, \dots, n.$

-The estimation of covariance matrix function and its inverse is of paramount importance in multivariate functional data/functional time series analysis.
-An estimator of $\bSigma_y$ is not only of interest in its own right but also essential for subsequent analyses, such as dimension reduction and modeling of $\{\by_t(\cdot)\}.$ Examples include multivariate functional principal components analysis (MFPCA) \cite[]{happ2018}, functional risk management to account for intraday uncertainties, functional graphical model estimation \cite[]{qiao2019a}, multivariate functional linear regression \cite[]{chiou2016} and functional linear discriminant analysis \cite[]{xue2023}.
-See Section~\ref{sec.app} for details of these applications.
-In increasingly available high-dimensional settings where the dimension $p$ diverges with, or is larger than, the number of independent or serially dependent observations $n,$ the sample covariance matrix function $\widehat\bSigma_y^{\sS}$ performs poorly and some regularization is needed. \cite{fang2023adaptive} pioneered this effort by assuming approximate functional sparsity in $\bSigma_y$, where the Hilbert--Schmidt norms of some $\Sigma_{y,jk}$'s are assumed zero or close to zero.
+The estimation of the covariance matrix function and its inverse is of paramount importance in multivariate functional data/functional time series analysis.
+An estimator of $\bSigma_y$ is not only of interest in its own right but also essential for subsequent analyses, such as dimension reduction and modeling of $\{\by_t(\cdot)\}.$ Examples include multivariate functional principal components analysis (MFPCA) \cite[]{happ2018}, functional risk management, multivariate functional linear regression \cite[]{chiou2016} and functional linear discriminant analysis \cite[]{xue2024optimal}.
+See Section~\ref{sec.app} for details of some applications.
+In increasingly available high-dimensional settings where the dimension $p$ diverges with, or is larger than, the number of independent or serially dependent observations $n,$ the sample covariance matrix function $\widehat\bSigma_y^{\sS}$ performs poorly and some regularization is needed. \cite{fang2024adaptive} pioneered this effort by assuming approximate functional sparsity in $\bSigma_y$, where the Hilbert--Schmidt norms of some $\Sigma_{y,jk}$'s are assumed zero or close to zero.
 Then they applied adaptive functional thresholding to the entries of $\widehat\bSigma_y^{\sS}$ to achieve a consistent estimator of $\bSigma_y.$

 Such functional sparsity assumption, however, is restrictive or even unrealistic for many datasets, particularly in finance and economics, where variables often exhibit high correlations.
 E.g., in the stock market, the co-movement of intraday return curves \cite[]{horvath2014testing} is typically influenced by a small number of common market factors, leading to highly correlated functional variables.
 To alleviate the direct imposition of sparsity assumption, we employ the functional factor model (FFM) framework for $\by_t(\cdot),$ which decomposes it into two uncorrelated components, one common $\bchi_t(\cdot)$ driven by low-dimensional latent factors and one idiosyncratic $\bvarepsilon_t(\cdot).$ We consider two types of FFM.
-The first type, explored in \cite{guo2022}, admits the representation with functional factors and scalar loadings:
+The first type, explored in \cite{guo2025factor}, admits the representation with functional factors and scalar loadings: